lspitzley/bfor206-spring2024/labs/6-1_file_operations.md

 1. Your code.
 2. An output **file** that looks very similar to the output in the test cases.
+On some systems the exit code will be 1 for the failed ping.